neutron-org/neutron-docs/docs/neutron/treasury/messages.md

     /// Address of the security DAO contract
     security_dao_address: Option<String>,

-    /// Denomintator used in the vesting release function
+    /// Denominator used in the vesting release function
     vesting_denominator: Option<u128>,
 ```